 - Academic Dismissal is defined as failure of two courses. - a.
 Students who fail two courses in the academic phase will be dismissed from the program. - b.
 The faculty will review the student's course documents confirming failure of the courses. - c.
-The Program Director will then authorize Academic Dismissal and notify the Dean of the Division of Applied Health Sciences. - d.
+The Program Director will then authorize Academic Dismissal and notify the Dean of Graduate School. - d.
 If there is continued interest in the program, the student must re-apply and go through the entire admissions process.